Permias: Chapters

+Permias has over 80 chapters across the United States.
+There is no exact data on the number of Permias/ISA chapters in the US, as there are no annual meetings between local organizations' officers.

-The Committee
+Committee

-The Permias National is led by a Secretary General followed by a Deputy Secretary General.
-There are also several committees of the Permias National that includes Communication, Social, Cultural, Academic, Finance and Administration.
-Also, there are representatives of each Permias Chapters, who served on the council.
+The Permias National Chapter is led by a Secretary General followed by a Deputy Secretary General.
+Committees include Communication, Social, Cultural, Academic, Finance and Administration.
+Also, representatives of each Permias chapter serve on the council.
 The council is led by the Secretary General and the Deputy Secretary General, whereas the Committees are a separate entity that is supervised by the Council.
-The information regarding the current board can be found in Permias National’s website.